JeroSQ/FloodIt/README.md

 Most of the code variables, classes, comments, packages are in Spanish since I'm from Argentina.
 I have a version of it with all the strings translated to English, I just need to package it and push it.

 Thanks for reading!

+2021 edit: I finished this project more than a year ago, and I've found many more efficient, faster and simpler ways to make the game.
+If I was to re-code it, I would go for breadth-first-search (BFS) as the algorithm for detecting adjacent colors.